 Your navel in the tile

-ALTERNATIVE NAME: Machine gun.
+ALTERNAVE NAME: Machine gun

 EXECUTION: The hip is rotated in an exaggerated way so that the navel is pointing horizontally toward the side of the pool.
-Or, even more clearly: If the navel were a machine gun, then a bullet fired at the maximum rotation would hit the tiles of the pool at the same level as the swimmer.
+Or another way: if the navel were a machine gun, then a bullet fired at the maximum rotation would hit the tiles of the pool at the same level as the swimmer.

 OBJECTIVE: An exercise challenging the swimmer’s direction and posture.